 In the event of illness, day boys' parents are asked to telephone the school office by 9.30 a.m. at the latest.

 From time to time we may like to use photographs for marketing/advertising or press release purposes.
 We will assume you have no objections to this, unless we hear back from you in writing to the contrary.
 Letters should be addressed to the Headmaster.

 Boarders may bring with them any favourite books, games, small toys, mobile phones and chargers, ipods, waveboards/skateboards – but no laptops, Ipads, DSs or PSPs please, and or tuck!
+SMART PHONES are not permitted - should an overseas boy have a smartphone with them whilst travelling to and from their home country they will need to hand their phone in to their tutor or Houseparent on arrival.
 Any phone devices are required to have internet access disabled before being brought into the school during term time, otherwise will be confiscated.
 With over 140 boarders in the summer term, it is absolutely critical that all of your son's property is named using permanent markers.